tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/视频互动直播/视频互动直播(Android)_intl_en.md

 // 3.
 Select a `roomid` and enter the room mLiveRoom.enterRoom(roomid, null);

 // 4.
-After receiving the notification about the anchor’s entry, start playback mLiveRoom.setDelegate(new TRTCLiveRoomDelegate() {
+After receiving the notification about the anchor's entry, start playback mLiveRoom.setDelegate(new TRTCLiveRoomDelegate() {
     @Override
     public void onAnchorEnter(final String userId) {